kittenlogic/unsupervised-pleasures/_posts/2020-09-19-queer-ai-ultimate-fantasy-009.md

 He couldn't?

 He was angry.
-He said he loved you very much and that you always put his best foot forward.
+He said he loved me very much and that I always put his best foot forward.

 You must have been hurt, too.